FAQ about VMware NSX-V to NSX-T migration

 Instances with IBM Cloud bare metal servers with vSphere 6.7 cannot be ordered post 21 June 2022.
 IBM Cloud support for ordering all update levels of VMware vSphere 6.5 ended on 10 October 2021, and VMware vSphere 6.5 cannot be ordered post 21 June 2022.

 IBM Cloud recommends an upgrade to vSphere 7.x.
-If you ordered your servers from the VMware Solutions console, the VMware vSphere offering, you have the following options.
+If you ordered your servers from the VMware Solutions console, you have the following options.

-• Check whether your server and its hardware options are compatible with vSphere 7.0.
-For more information, see VMware compatibility guide.
+- Check whether your server and its hardware options are compatible with vSphere 7.0.
+For more information, see Broadcom Compatibility Guide.
 Alternatively, you can upgrade your vCenter Server, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run hardware compatibility checks for the upgrade.

-• Order new IBM Cloud bare metal servers with vSphere 7.x from the VMware Solutions console, the VMware vSphere offering, configure your vSphere host and vCenter Server, and migrate the workloads.
+- Order new IBM Cloud bare metal servers with vSphere 7.x from the VMware Solutions console, the VMware Cloud Foundation for Classic - Flexible offering.
+Configure your vSphere host and vCenter Server, and migrate the workloads.
 After the workloads are migrated, you can remove the ESXi hosts from vCenter and decommission the old servers from the IBM Cloud portal.

-I have VMware Solutions - vCenter Server with NSX-V, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
+I have an old vCenter Server with NSX-V instance, IBM Cloud Bare Metal Servers with vSphere 6.5 or 6.7, and the support is ending.
 What do I need to do to keep the environment supported, and what options do I have?

 General support for vSphere 6.x ended on 15 October 2022.
 For more information, see End of general support for vSphere 6.5 and vSAN 6.5 or 6.6 and VMware product lifecycle matrix.

-In addition, the vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
+In addition, the old vCenter Server instances with vSphere 6.5 or 6.7 typically run NSX-V 6.4.
 NSX-V 6.4 was End of General Support on 16 January 2022 and End of Technical Guidance on 16 January 2023.
-An exclusive support agreement between VMware and IBM to support NSX-V until 31 December 2024 exists.
+VMware® by Broadcom and IBM have an exclusive agreement to support NSX-V until 15 January 2025.

 IBM Cloud recommends an upgrade to vSphere 7.x and NSX-T™ 3.x or later.

 To migrate from NSX-V to NSX-T (also called a V2T migration), IBM Cloud uses a migration approach that is called lift-and-shift.
-In the lift-and-shift approach, the IBM Cloud automation is used to deploy a new vCenter Server instance.
+In the lift-and-shift approach, the IBM Cloud automation is used to deploy a new VCF for Classic - Automated instance.
 You need to migrate network configurations from NSX-V to NSX-T and migrate workloads between instances.
-IBM Cloud provides extensive documentation for a validated approach and guidance for existing IBM Cloud for VMware Solutions customers with vCenter Server instances.
+IBM Cloud provides extensive documentation for a validated approach and guidance for existing IBM Cloud for VMware Solutions customers with VCF for Classic - Automated instances.

 How do I know whether my IBM Cloud bare metal server hardware is suitable for in-place vSphere 7.x upgrade?

 You can check whether your server and its hardware options are compatible with vSphere 7.x.
-For more information, see VMware compatibility guide.
+For more information, see Broadcom Compatibility Guide.

 Alternatively, you can upgrade your vCenter, set up vSphere Update Manager (VUM) or vSphere Lifecycle Manager, and run Hardware Compatibility Checks for the upgrade.